Get us in your inbox

 1. Retreat at the Blue Lagoon

 The famous Blue Lagoon, a steam-shrouded, mineral-rich, lake-sized natural hot pool, features on every Iceland itinerary and can consequently feel a bit overcrowded and institutional.
-The new and stunning Retreat nearby offers the select few who can afford it an alternative: a private bathing lagoon of their own, along with a spa complete with lava-heated steam room.
+The stunning Retreat nearby offers the select few who can afford it an alternative: a private bathing lagoon of their own, along with a spa complete with lava-heated steam room.
 The design is soberly stylish, the atmosphere serene (no TVs!) and the ethos eco-friendly, and all the supersleek rooms offer dramatic views through picture windows.

 Hotel Aldan